kyori19/chaoscanvas/README.md

 - **Language Independent**: Works with any programming language or text document
 - **Dynamic Updates**: Colors update as you type or change the text
 - **Simple Controls**: Toggle chaos mode on/off and shuffle colors with easy commands
+- **Status Bar Integration**: Check chaos mode status and toggle it directly from the status bar

 ## How to Use